srijanshetty/dotfiles/README.md

 Caveats
 -------

-1. The lack a git prompt in \$HOME, is unnerving.
-I still need to soak it in and find a system to track changes.
+1. ~~The lack a git prompt in \$HOME, is unnerving.
+I still need to soak it in and find a system to track changes.~~ **Update:** vcsh version 1.2 onwards supports the vcsh status command which scratches this itch.
 2. All repositories need to share a common LICENSE and README files (the way git prescribes them to).
 Again, I need to find a way around this.
 3. ~~I don't like the manual symlinking required in .config.d/.
 It would be much easier to have helper functions like apache provides for it's web server~~.
-[This]() script creates wrappers for automating most of this.
+[This](https://github.com/srijanshetty/custom/blob/master/functions/myrepos.zsh) script creates wrappers for automating most of this.

 Tracked Tools
 -------------